chesko256/Campfire/readmes/FrostDevKit_readme.txt

 http://skyrimsurvival.com/home/frostfall/mod-developers/

-for the most current documentation for the Campfire Dev Kit.
+for the most current documentation for the Frostfall Dev Kit.

-For accepted use, translation, and licensing, please see Campfire_license.txt
+For accepted use, translation, and licensing, please see Frostfall_license.txt